Core Solutions Blog

 Cloud-based benefits

 One of the most significant benefits of cloud-based EHR solutions is that they eliminate the need to manage on-premises servers and hire IT staff to support this technology.
-Depending on the size of the practice and its patient load, staffing and hardware costs can quickly add up and possibly grow significantly year over year.
+Depending on the size of the practice and its client load, staffing and hardware costs can quickly add up and possibly grow significantly year over year.
 With cloud-based solutions, the EHR is managed remotely by the vendor.
-Freeing up the money that would have been spent on managing in-house servers and staff means those resources can be used elsewhere.
+Freeing up the money that would have been spent on managing in-house servers and staff means those resources can be used elsewhere, such as technological advancements to make a facility more competitive as a care provider and employer.

 Better Understanding the ROI of a Behavioral Health EHR

-An EHR's total cost of ownership may look daunting at first, and you may question whether the cost of EMR for private practice is justified.
-However, it’s important to know that adding EHR and EMR capabilities is a worthwhile investment that will help your clinical, financial, and administrative operations run as efficiently and effectively as possible.
-For a custom look at the ROI potential for your behavioral health EHR use, reach out to Core Solutions today.
+An EHR's total cost of ownership may look daunting at first, and you may question whether EHR solutions are justified.
+However, it’s important to know that adding EHR capabilities to your technology stack is a worthwhile investment that will help your clinical, financial, and administrative operations run as efficiently and effectively as possible.
+For a custom look at the ROI potential for your behavioral health EHR, reach out to Core Solutions today.

 New call-to-action